 E-rate, officially known as the Schools and Libraries Program of the Universal Service Fund, was created to provide schools and libraries with an affordable way to obtain telecommunications, internet access and internet-related services.

 In the beginning, E-rate focused principally on telephone service, which was the most basic and universal way individuals communicated 20 years ago.
-While the focus on communication has remained, technology has changed radically throughout the past two decades.
-During this period, E-rate adapted by broadening the range of eligible services to include mobile phones, pagers, voicemail, email, school websites and basic collaboration tools.

 - TC- What student choice and agency actually looks like - November 15, 2016